 S Most Spectacular Pedestrian Bridges.
 Capilano Suspension Bridge, Vancouver Photo Courtesy of Capilano Suspension Bridge Stroll the 1.3-mile Hudson River Walkway in Poughkeepsie, NY—taking in the exhilarating view of water, treetops, and sky—and you could almost forget that we live in a world designed for the automobile.

 The park is surrounded by the mountains Plješevica, Mala Kapela, and Medveđak, which are part of the Dinaric Alps.
 The 16 blue-green Plitvice Lakes, which are separated by natural dams of travertine, are situated on the Plitvice plateau.
+Waterfalls connect the lakes, and the tallest waterfall is Veliki Slap at 70 meters (230 feet) tall.
+The Plitvice lakes area boasts a large variety of interesting and colorful flora and fauna.
+Visitors can enjoy walking and hiking the many pathways and trails, or exploring the lakes by boat.
 JadeMountain28.jpg from ansechastanet.com.
 35 Breathtaking Aerial Photographs: Pics, Videos, Links, News.
+1.